 Many recommendations when it comes to exercise suggest that you need to replace sodium lost with sweat during exercise.

-Indeed, many endurance athletes may also consume much larger quantities of salt or any other electrolyte supplements (many sports drinks claim to contain electrolytes) containing sodium during training and competition in the belief that can help to improve performance.
+Indeed, many endurance athletes may also consume much larger quantities of salt or any other electrolyte supplements (many sports drinks claim to contain electrolytes) containing sodium during training and competition in the belief that they can help to improve performance.
 Researchers found that this in fact neither hinders nor helped performance.

 Ensuring moderate sodium consumption is probably more advisable and athletes should be cautious if considering sodium supplements, in order to minimise other health risk factors.